Moduli spaces of Lie algebras and foliations: L-foliations

 \end{ej}

 \begin{ej} Let us consider the foliation of codimension $2$ on $\PP^5$ induced by the vector fields

 (this is, the foliation induced by the subalgebra $\g\subseteq L$ of Example \ref{calcfamilia1} and Example \ref{familia1c}).
 Since $\g\otimes_{\CC}\OO_{\PP^5}\to\TT\FF(\g)$ is an isomorphism, this subalgebra satisfies the hypotheses of Corollary \ref{resFol}.
 Recall from Example \ref{calcfamilia1} that the space tangent to $S(3)$ at the point $\g$ is of dimension $32$ and that the dimension of the tangent space of its orbit under the action of $\Aut(\PP^5)$ is $28$.
-Applying Corollary \ref{resFol}, we can conclude that every irreducible component of $\inv$ passing through $\g$ is of dimension less or equal than $32$ (and greater or equal than $28$).
-Since $\g$ is rigid as a Lie algebra, every such component must correspond to an irreducible component of the space of Lie algebra morphisms $\Hom_{Lie}(\g, \Sl_6)\subseteq \Hom_\CC(\g,\Sl_6)$ passing through the point $\g\hookrightarrow \Sl_6$ defining the foliation. \end{ej}
+Applying Corollary \ref{resFol}, we can conclude that every irreducible component of $\inv$ passing through $\g$ is of dimension less or equal than $32$ (and greater or equal than $28$). \end{ej}

 In the case of foliations of codimension $1$ we can translate the above results to the spaces $\FF^1(X,\LL)$, provided that $Pic(X)$ is discrete:

 \begin{teo} Suppose $Pic(X)$ is discrete and let $\g\subseteq L$ be a maximal subalgebra acting with orbits of dimension $\dim(X)-1$ in codimension $1$ and such that $h^1(X,\TT\FF(\g))=0$.
 If $Sing(\FF(\g))$ is without embedded components and $Sing(\FF(\g))=\ov{K(\FF(\g))}\cup\{p_1,\dots,p_r\}$ where the $p_i$'s are Reeb-type singularities, then there exist neighborhoods $\UU\subseteq \coprod_i S(d)_i$ and \emph{$\VV\subseteq \FF^1(X,N_{\FF(\g)}^{\vee\vee})$} of $\g$ and $\FF(\g)$ respectively such that the morphism $\omega:\UU\to\VV$ defined by $\g\mapsto [\omega(\g)]$ is an isomorphism.
 In particular, if $\g$ is a rigid subalgebra then $\FF(\g)$ is rigid in $\FF^1(X,N_{\FF(\g)}^{\vee\vee})$. \end{teo} \begin{dem} Let $\g\subseteq L$ be a subalgebra satisfying the hypotheses of the Theorem and $\LL=\det(N_{\FF(\g)})=N_{\FF(\g)}^{\vee\vee}$.
 Let $\FF^1_\LL$ be the tautological family of foliations with base $\FF^1(X,\LL)$ constructed in Remark \ref{familiataut}.
 The hypothesis on $Sing(\FF(\g))$ allow us to apply [Theorem 8.13, \cite{Quall}] in order to ensure that the singular scheme $Sing(\FF^1_\LL)$ of the family is flat in a neighborhood of $[\omega(\g)]\in \FF^1(X,\LL)$.
 Then, by [Theorem 7.8, \cite{Quall}] the normal sheaf $N_{\FF^1_\LL}$ is also flat in a neighborhood of $[\omega(\g)]$.
 This is, the stratum of the correponding flattening stratification passing through $[\omega(\g)]$ is open in $\FF^1(X,\LL)$.
 Using Theorem \ref{isolocal} and Proposition \ref{compararinv} we can conclude that the composition